AI Use Cases/Law Firms

 ROI realization depends on partner and associate adoption, not just IT configuration

-The 8-12 billable hours recovered weekly per timekeeper assumes partners and associates actually submit requests through the designated channels-Slack, email, or web portal-rather than calling IT directly or waiting for a colleague to intervene.
+The recovered billable hours only materialize if partners and associates actually submit requests through the designated channels - Slack, email, or web portal - rather than calling IT directly or waiting for a colleague to intervene.
 Firms with entrenched informal IT support habits see slower automation rate ramp-up.
 Change management with practice group leadership, not just IT rollout, determines whether the system reaches the 70-80% autonomous resolution rate within the first 90 days.

 Frequently Asked Questions